funador/react-auth-client/README.md

 I also had to open a seperate tab for https://localhost:8080 and accept the security warning before the client would push requests through.

-If you only want to use Twitter authentication (https is not required), follow the instructions in [this branch](https://github.com/funador/react-auth-client/tree/twitter-auth)
+If you only want to use Twitter/Google/Github authentication (https is not required), follow the instructions in [this branch](https://github.com/funador/react-auth-client/tree/twitter-auth)

 ## Client